Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Remove-AzBatchJob.md

 ## SYNTAX

 ```
-Remove-AzureBatchJob [-Id] <String> [-Force] -BatchContext <BatchAccountContext>
+Remove-AzBatchJob [-Id] <String> [-Force] -BatchContext <BatchAccountContext>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureBatchJob** cmdlet deletes an Azure Batch job.
+The **Remove-AzBatchJob** cmdlet deletes an Azure Batch job.
 This cmdlet prompts you for confirmation before it removes a job, unless you specify the *Force* parameter.

 ## EXAMPLES

 ### Example 1: Delete a Batch job
 ```
-PS C:\>Remove-AzureBatchJob -Id "Job-000001" -BatchContext $Context
+PS C:\>Remove-AzBatchJob -Id "Job-000001" -BatchContext $Context
 ```

 This command deletes the job that has the ID Job-000001.
 The command prompts you for confirmation before it deletes the job.
-Use the Get-AzureRmBatchAccountKeys cmdlet to assign a context to the $Context variable.
+Use the Get-AzBatchAccountKeys cmdlet to assign a context to the $Context variable.

 ### Example 2: Delete a Batch job without confirmation by using the pipeline
 ```
-PS C:\>Get-AzureBatchJob -Id "Job-000002" -BatchContext $Context | Remove-AzureBatchJob -Force -BatchContext $Context
+PS C:\>Get-AzBatchJob -Id "Job-000002" -BatchContext $Context | Remove-AzBatchJob -Force -BatchContext $Context
 ```

-This command gets the job that has the ID Job-000002 by using the Get-AzureBatchJob cmdlet.
+This command gets the job that has the ID Job-000002 by using the Get-AzBatchJob cmdlet.
 The command passes that job to the current cmdlet by using the pipeline operator.
 The command deletes that job.
 Because the command includes the *Force* parameter, it does not prompt you for confirmation.